AbhishekKumarSingh/pairs/README.md

 That’s it!
 Kibana is now running on port 5601.
 You can access the kibana UI by pointing your browser to: http://localhost:5601

-## Buidling docs
+## Building docs

 Inside `doc` directory run

     $ make html

 Docs is also online at: http://pairs.readthedocs.io/en/latest/

+## Running examples

+check the examples in `examples` dir

+Instruction to run demo.py can be found at `examples/README` file